 The underground station is owned and operated by Meridian Energy.

-- The power station is housed in a cavern (111 meters long, 18 meters wide, 39 meters high) excavated from solid granite rock 200 metres below the surface of Lake Manapouri.
+- The power station is housed in a cavern (111m long, 18m wide, 39m high) excavated from solid granite rock 200m below the surface of Lake Manapōuri.

-- Access to the power station is via a two-kilometre vehicle-access tunnel which spirals down (1-in-10 gradient) from the surface and is wide enough for vehicles to pass.
-Alternatively people can reach the powerhouse by an elevator which descends 220 meters (equivalent to a 70-story building) – a journey that takes two-and-a-half minutes.
+- Access to the power station is via a 2km vehicle access tunnel which spirals down (1-in-10 gradient) from the surface and is wide enough for vehicles to pass.
+Alternatively people can reach the powerhouse by an elevator which descends 220m (equivalent to a 70-story building) – a journey that takes over 2 minutes.

-- The power station uses a 178 meter height difference between Lake Manapouri and the sea at Deep Cove.
+- The power station uses a 178m height difference between Lake Manapōuri and the sea at Deep Cove.